tbm00/Command64/README.md

       - "say Gimme yo money!"
   # Add more entries as needed

-# customCommandEntries get ran by the console when a player
+# customCommandEntries get ran by the console when the console, or
-# (with the correct permission) uses the custom command.
+# a player (with the correct permission), uses the custom command.
 customCommandEntries:
   enabled: false
   '1': # Usage: "/cmd save"